exonum/exonum-doc/src/get-started/create-service.md

 ## Create the schema

-Schema of data is a capability to access to the data in the persistent storage.
+Schema is a structured view of the key-value storage implemented by `MemoryDB`.
 Actually, to access to the storage we have to use a mutable reference of `Fork`.
 Fork of a database is a database snapshot with upcoming changes: